 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath only to discover that the water isn’t draining and you’re frustrated, you’ll know how it can be.
-This not only slows the morning routine, it also makes it difficult to clean when you’re done.
-While chemical drain cleaners are occasionally effective, they can also damage your pipes and cause harm to the environment.
-The positive side lies in the a lot of ways that you can unblock the shower drain without resorting to harmful chemical solutions.
+If you’ve ever taken a shower only to realize that the water doesn’t drain it, you’re aware of how annoying it can be.
+It’s not just slowing the morning routine, it also makes it harder to clean up after you’re finished.
+Although chemical drain cleaners can be sometimes effective, they may also damage the pipes as well as harm the environment.
+The good news is that there are plenty of natural methods to clear the shower drain without using harmful chemicals.

 Key Takeaways

-- There are several natural methods to unblock the drain of a shower by using baking soda or vinegar as well as a wire hanger or a dry/wet vacuum.
+- There are many natural methods to get rid of the blockage in a shower by using vinegar and baking soda and a wire hanger or a dry/wet vacuum.

-- For the baking soda method and vinegar: Gather ingredients, unblock the drain cover and any debris, then pour baking soda, followed by vinegar, wait for 30 minutes, then flush with boiling water.
+- To make use of baking soda and vinegar method: gather supplies, remove drain cover and debris, then pour baking soda and vinegar.
+Allow 30 minutes, then flush with boiling water.

-- Method for hanging wire Straighten the wire hanger leaving the other end in its original form Create a hook at the end, then insert it down the drain to catch hair and other debris out.
+- Wire hanger method Straighten the wire hanger while leaving the other end in its original form Create a hook at the top, and then place it in the drain to fish hair and debris out.

-- If you want to use the dry/wet vacuum method select the "wet" mode Cover drains that overflow using cloth or tape. join the hose and create an airtight seal.
-Then turn it on for 3 minutes.
+- For wet/dry vacuums select the "wet" mode then cover the drains of overflow using cloth or tape. attach hose creating an air-tight seal.
+Then turn to the mode for 3 minutes.

-- To prevent future blockages, use hair strainers in your shower, and running hot water after each use and avoiding running grease down your drains.
+- To prevent future blockages, use hair strainers in your shower.
+You can also run hot water after every use and refraining from pouring grease down your drains.

 - Baking soda